 Upon opening the Sales & Order Entry you will see that it automatically makes the Cashier the person logged into Artisan.
 In this example, “Owner” is logged in and is the “Cashier”.
-You can change the cashier and/or Sales Rep(s) by clicking either on those boxes or use the quick keys in the black bubbles on the names (i.e. Ctrl-F5 for Cashier; Ctrl-S for Sales Rep).
+You can change the cashier and/or Sales Rep(s) by clicking on either the boxes or using the quick keys (i.e. Ctrl-F5 for Cashier; Ctrl-S for Sales Rep).

 The Sales screen automatically propagates as a Normal Sale with a Retail Customer and sets the Sale Date/Time.
 You can immediately proceed to enter item numbers or scan bar codes when the Sales Screen opens.

 Artisan 4.x allows you to customize the tables.
 You can drag and drop a line header to move the order or right click on the table to “configure columns” and add other fields.
 Remember that if you utilize a bar code scanner you will need to leave “Item Code” as the first field.